What is Metamerism?

 Have you ever chosen black tights to wear with a navy skirt or selected odd socks assuming that both are black when in fact one is navy?

-This is a very common problem as under low levels of incandescent lighting such as a bedroom lamp the socks or tights may appear black but under a different light source, for example a fluorescent lamp in your office, shop or kitchen they are actually navy.
+This is a very common problem as under low levels of incandescent lighting such as a bedroom lamp the socks or tights may appear black!
+Under a different light source, for example daylight or a fluorescent lamp in your office, one is actually navy.

-A typical store light has three peaks of light which correspond to the Red, Green and Blue cones in your eye which enable you to see colour whereas incandescent bulbs mainly emits light in the orange and red area of the spectrum which gives it the characteristic warm orange glow.
+A typical fluorescent store light has three peaks of light which correspond to the Red, Green and Blue cones in your eye.
+Whereas incandescent bulbs mainly emit light in the orange and red area of the spectrum which gives it the characteristic warm orange glow.

 Image: Tungsten Filament (F) lamps

-Unfortunately, lamps which do not emit light in a particular colour area are not very good at illuminating and rendering colours in that colour area.
-It can be difficult to distinguish between Black and Navy socks with small amounts of blue light!
+Unfortunately, lamps which do not emit light of a particular colour cannot illuminate and render colours in that colour area.
+It can be difficult to distinguish between Black and Navy socks under lights with small amounts of blue wavelengths!

 Neutral colours

 Neutral colours such as grey and khaki are notorious for exhibiting metamerism.
-Typically they are coloured with a combination of 3 different dyes or pigments and it can be relatively easy to match a colour under one light source but not under several.
-The spectral reflection curve of the mixture may be significantly different from the spectral reflection curve of the original standard and so under a different light source with a different spectral distribution the colour will no longer match.
+Typically they are coloured with a combination of 3 different dyes or pigments (yellow, red and blue).
+It is relatively easy to match a colour under one light source, but more difficult to match under several different lights.
+The spectral reflection curve of the mixture may be significantly different from the spectral reflection curve of the original standard.
+Therefore, under a different light source with a different spectral distribution the colour will no longer match.

 Image: Colour assessment of samples under D65 (left) & 840 (right) illuminant in VeriVide’s Light Booths